AdobeDocs/experience-cloud.en/help/website-implementation/pages/id-service.md

 ## Add a Rule to send the Customer IDs

 The Experience Cloud ID Service passes the Customer IDs using a Rule Action called “Set Customer IDs.”
-We will now create a rule to trigger this action when the visitor is authenticated:
+We will now create a rule to trigger this action when the visitor is authenticated.

+**To create a rule to send the Customer IDs**

 1. In the top navigation, click **[!UICONTROL Rules]**
 1. Click **[!UICONTROL Add Rule]** to open the Rule Builder